 On this course, under supervision and guidance, you will complete two periods of assessed social work practice and be able to demonstrate attainment of nationally recognised standards in social work.

 You will develop knowledge of the psychodynamic and systemic theories that inform social work practice and work within organisations.
 You will engage with the legal and policy framework for practice and extend your ability to assess and analyse complex human situations.
 You will learn how to evaluate theory and research (including writing a Masters level dissertation).
-Beginning to consider and conceptualise a range of relevant interventions and to review outcomes will prepare you for your first year as a newly qualified social worker.
+Beginning to consider and conceptualise a range of relevant interventions and to review outcomes which will prepare you for your first year as a newly qualified social worker.

 This qualifying course teaches you to work with a relationship-based approach to practice.
 It will enable you to acquire the capacity to work therapeutically and to cultivate communication, interpersonal and inter-professional skills with social work service users and other professionals, including through experiential learning.